peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

- Traps equals <code>FlagInexact</code> and FlagSubnormal, a TrapException will be thrown if an operation's return value is not the same as the exact result (FlagInexact) or if the return value's exponent is lower than the lowest allowed (FlagSubnormal). </p>
+ Traps equals <code>FlagInexact</code> and FlagSubnormal, a TrapException will be thrown if an operation's return value is not the same as the exact result (FlagInexact) or if the return value's exponent is lower than the lowest allowed (FlagSubnormal).</p>

 **Returns:**

 * The traps that are set for each flag in the context.
-Whenever a flag is signaled, even if <code>HasFlags</code> is false, and the flag's trap is enabled, the operation will throw a TrapException. <para>For example, if Traps equals <code>FlagInexact</code> and FlagSubnormal, a TrapException will be thrown if an operation's return value is not the same as the exact result (FlagInexact) or if the return value's exponent is lower than the lowest allowed (FlagSubnormal). </para>.
+Whenever a flag is signaled, even if <code>HasFlags</code> is false, and the flag's trap is enabled, the operation will throw a TrapException.
+For example, if Traps equals .

 ### ForPrecision
     public static EContext ForPrecision​(int precision)